Mds92/MD.BootstrapPersianDateTimePicker/README.md

 ### Installing:
 First you have to install `Bootstrap 5` and link it to your html file.

+Then you can install latest version of the plugin via npm:
+***npm install md.bootstrappersiandatetimepicker@latest***

 Now add these files to you html:
 ```html
 <link href="/dist/mds.bs.datetimepicker.style.css" rel="stylesheet"/>